dam90/tpoint/README.md

 	* store solution (if any) in FITS header
 4. Compile tpoint file from aggregate FITS header data

+## Usage

+### Within Python

+Download or clone this repo, and use it.

+### Windows Executable

+Download tpoint.exe from this repo.
+Place "test_input.json" in the same directory as the executable.
+Run it.

 ## Details

 All the survey parameters are defined in one json object.
 Here is the example input: